DeniBademi/Thesis/README.md

 Experiments:
 - Training of STAL with Encoder and MultiChannelEncoder losses
 - Training of RSNN with different encoders (Rate Coding, Latency Coding, STAL, ConvSTAL)
-- Training of Spikformer with different encoders (SPS, STAL-PS)
+- Training of Spikformer with different encoders (SPS, ConvSTAL-PS)

 ## Installation